slideshow-s9/samples/grails.md

 * Interactive Demo
 * Going Further...

-h1.
-Why Groovy?
+# Why Groovy?

 * Dynamically typed language
 * Runs natively on the VM as bytecode
-* @groovyc@ compiler compiles both Java and Groovy in one pass...
+* `groovyc` compiler compiles both Java and Groovy in one pass...
-* Uses a superset of Java syntax and dynamic language ‘syntactic sugar’
+* Uses a superset of Java syntax and dynamic language 'syntactic sugar'
 * Groovy classes can extend Java classes (and vice-versa)

-h1.
-Really Groovy Features
+# Really Groovy Features

 Groovy is Java without all that messy typing...